Ancient Japan - Historical Temples and Traditional Architecture

 Japan on Two Wheels

-We will traverse islands connected by sea bridges on a route that the Japanese call a sanctuary for cyclists.
-We ride at a leisurely pace, with time for views, photos, and small breaks in roadside cafes.
-This is Japan without the rush – salty air, open horizons, and the sense that the journey is more important than the destination.
+We will cross islands linked by bridges over the sea, following a route that the Japanese call a sanctuary for cyclists.
+We ride leisurely, taking time for views, photos, and small breaks at roadside cafés.
+This is Japan without haste – salty air, open horizons, and the feeling that the journey is more important than the destination.

 MYSTICAL NATURE